 Co: I made new friends.
 That’s strange to me as a grown man.
 A lot of people don’t know that it’s not just me and Dev putting in work.
-It can be Rod with graphics, Blood (Mike) with the jokes.
+It can be Rod with graphics and marketing, Blood (Mike) with the jokes.
 Chris, Tiki, and Marlon helping with topics...
 Men all coming together for a good cause.

 Dev: The motorcycle noise on the “Wait His Name Chris?” episode gotta be the strangest.
 Funniest for me is when I messed up my sentence on the Father’s Day week episode and said “Everybody Got Daddies”

 Aside from starting one of the hottest Podcasts’ out at the moment, the Bruddas also sport two of the nicer beards in the Podcast game as well.
 Naturally we had to ask them a few Beard Questions.